Underdogs (album): Commercial performance

-Underdogs was the band's most successful album yet, being certified Platinum in Canada and being nominated for "Best Rock Album" at the 1999 Juno Awards.
+Underdogs was the band's most successful album yet.
+The album was among the top 80 best-selling albums in Canada of 1998, ranking at #76.
+The album was certified Platinum in Canada in 1999.
 By March 2003, the album had sold 200,000 units in Canada, achieving Double Platinum status.

 Track listing

 All words by Matthew Good, all music by Good and Dave Genn, except where noted.